LeadingReach/brass/README.md

     package:                        # to configure the brew package
       install: package | blank/no   # the package you would like to configure. will install the package if not found unless you use the delete function.
       delete: package | blank/no    # will delete package if present.
-      killProcess: process | blank  # this will kill a process with pkill -9
       reset: yes | blank/no         # will reinstall the package
       force: yes | blank/no         # will force install the package

+    process:
+      kill: process | blank  # this will kill a process with pkill -9

+    user:
+      command: whoami               # will run any bash command as the consoleUser

     brass:                          # to configure brass settings
       update: yes | blank/no        # update brass